13 Most Asked Questions About Uber as a Successful On-Demand Business Model

 Talking about the Uber business model deals with both the service providers and the customers and tries to meet their needs.

-So when setting out to Uberize your startup business it is important that the problem you try to meet should be feasible and acceptable by both the front stakeholders.
+So when setting out to Uberize your startup business the problem you try to meet must be feasible and acceptable by both the front stakeholders.

 3. Expansion

-Even though you are funded quite well, it is important for the startups to dwell in the business well before going on the expansion.
+Even though you are funded quite well, the startups need to dwell in the business well before going on the expansion.

 As important as funding may sound to you, equally important is the customer acquisition for the business, and then expansion can be planned.